w3f/polkadot-wiki/docs/learn/learn-staking.md

 ## Chilling

 Chilling is the act of stepping back from any nominating or validating.
-It can be done by a validator or nominator at any time themselves, taking effect in the next era.
+It can be done by a validator or nominator at any time, taking effect in the next era.
 It can also specifically mean removing a validator from the active validator set by another validator, disqualifying them from the set of electable candidates in the next NPoS cycle.